trembon/dotProcMan/README.md

-		"Username": "", // username, to start the executable as another user "Password": "", // password, to start the executable as another user "StartDelay": 1, // seconds to delay automatic start when dotProcMan starts, 0 = no auto start "AutoRestart": false // if dotProcMan should restart the process if it exists with another exit code than 0 }
+		"Username": "", // username, to start the executable as another user "Password": "", // password, to start the executable as another user "StartDelay": 1, // seconds to delay automatic start when dotProcMan starts, 0 = no auto start "AutoRestart": false, // if dotProcMan should restart the process if it exists with another exit code than 0 "RestartSchedule": "0 0/1 * 1/1 * ? *" // if the process should be scheduled to be restarted with a cron expression (with quartz)
+	}
 ]
 ```